It’s the start of Autumn here on our little patch of heaven and the weather has been perfect for grilling.

 Transfer to a cutting board, tent and let rest a bit.

 Slice across the grain.
-Give it a sprinkle of Asiago or Romano cheese.
-(Matt will sprinkle it with blue cheese).
+Give it a sprinkle of cheese.

 Tip: Salt and pepper can be subbed for the Canadian seasoning